 Gina Berriault – An award-winning novelist and short story writer, Berriault lived in Sausalito for much of her career.
 Her 1996 short story collection, Women in Their Beds, received the 1997 National Book Critics Circle Award, the PEN/Faulkner Fiction Prize and the Rae Award for outstanding short story.
 Learn more!

 Diesel — I’m sorry to ruin a great story believed by many Sausalito visitors, but… Diesel is not a celebrated Sausalito band.
-In fact, it’s not even a band that ever played in Sausalito.
+In fact, Diesel never even played in Sausalito.
 Although the song Sausalito Summer Nights was a hit in the 1980s. it was actually written in The Hague, a city in the Netherlands, and only one of its authors had ever even been to Sausalito.
-In fact, the song is all about an ill-fated drive north from Los Angeles to the Bay Area, car troubles along the way, and how the protagonist in the song’s story wanted to fly, not drive!
+In fact, the song is all about an ill-fated drive north from Los Angeles to the Bay Area, car troubles along the way, and how the protagonist in the song’s story wanted to fly, not drive, so he’d actually have arrived!
 Sausalito was the dream destination, and the song’s story ends before they ever get here.

 George Duke — Duke was a Grammy-winning, genre-busting multi-talented jazz, funk, pop and rock musician and record producer who grew up in Marin City, an unincorporated area just north of Sausalito that shares our 94965 Zip Code.
 He played with groups as diverse as Cannonball Adderley and Frank Zappa & the Mothers of Invention, eventually breaking out as a chart-topping solo recording star before turning to production for many high-profile stars including Gladys Knight and Smokey Robinson.
 The video above features his tribute to Sausalito.
 Learn more!